anibalsanchez/rfc-gsoc-2017-ws-j4/README.md

 ## Other References

+* **Aug 31, 2013 - GitHub - chrisdavenport/j3-rest-api: REST API for Joomla 3.x* - [https://github.com/chrisdavenport/j3-rest-api](https://github.com/chrisdavenport/j3-rest-api)
+* **May 2, 2016** - GitHub - chrisdavenport/service: Experimental Service Layer for Joomla 3.x - [https://github.com/chrisdavenport/service](https://github.com/chrisdavenport/service)
+* Three Years with the WordPress REST API - K. Adam White. [https://bocoup.com/blog/three-years-with-the-wordpress-rest-api](https://bocoup.com/blog/three-years-with-the-wordpress-rest-api) *... the answer was clear: there’s a lot of good features in WordPress, but the code foundation upon which they are built is uneven.
+The REST API endpoints provide a new foundation for future core feature development, a facade layer that abstracts the inconsistencies of the past...*

 ## Community Channels

 * Joomla GSoC 2017: https://groups.google.com/forum/#!forum/jgsoc2017
 * GSoC 2017 Idea's-Mentors List: https://docs.google.com/spreadsheets/d/1JnpspX_Uwh1Dk7iYqoQvtOVieSuRjP366PmzQPOYfHk/edit#gid=0
 * Glip Channel: GSoC 17 Webservices

+## Definitions for the students

+# What should be the place for a student to start with, (pointing them to the right place)
+# Required Skills to join the project
+# 1 Student Slot.
+Optional 1 more slot if it could be defended.

 ## Important Upcoming Dates